 Low-Glycemic Fruits

-Since berries, apples, and pears are rich in fiber and antioxidants, they don’t cause your blood sugar to spike.
+Since berries, apples, and pears are rich in fibre and antioxidants, they don’t cause your blood sugar to spike.

 Non-Starchy Vegetables